pankajminda/FacturaWiki/FacturaReleaseNotes.md

 # Factura Release Notes

+### 17-09-2017
+* Fixed : StockItem was not saving
+* Fixed : In double entry voucher mode attachment were not saving in edit mode

 ### 16-09-2017
 * Added : New fields in `Ledger` master for `Attachment`: `DocumentName`, `DocumentNo`, `ExpiryDate`
 * Ctrl + Y in party selection drowdown will open Ledger History report